-Join George Maestri for an in-depth discussion in this video Point constraints, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Point constraints, part of Maya: Character Rigging.

 In this chapter we are going to take a look at constraints.…Now constraints are very important for rigging, in that they allow you to create…external controls to your skeleton.…Now constraints are contained in the Constrain menu, we have a Point constraint,…which constraint the position of one object to another.…We have Aim, which allows you to point one object at another.…Orient, which basically matches the rotation of one object to another.…